 You’re in your thirties — very young.
 You are not too late.
 There are many queer men who stay in the closet, get married, maybe even have kids, get divorced, and come out in their thirties (and forties, and fifties).
 When they do, they are greener than you are.
 Unlike them, you have been out of the closet and know something about your culture.
 You’re not starting from zero.

 Finding self-confidence is a challenge for everyone, especially queer men.
-Gay male culture is imagist, very obsessed with looks and markers of status.
+Gay male culture is an imagist one, very obsessed with looks and status.
 I’ll let social psychologists explain why that has been so for generations.
 Queer people are disproportionately affected by mental illness and eating disorders than their straight counterparts, and men are more than three times as likely to die by suicide than women.
 Men, especially queer men, do not have the mental and emotional support they need.

 So you’re not alone.
 Many queer men reading this feel as you feel.
 It has taken me a lifetime to build a positive self-image.
 Even still, one unflattering glance in the mirror can leave me feeling ugly and valueless in a culture that seems to only reward fit bodies and conventional beauty.